aetherxt/COMP2113-GP/README.md

 2. Choose to upgrade either (1) Strength or (2) Accuracy for 2 coins per upgrade.
 3. (0) To return to the main menu.

+---

-## Game Features & Code Requirements
+## Game Features & Code Requirements Explanation

-Here is a list of our implemented features and how the **6 core coding requirements** seamlessly support them:

-1. **Procedural Course Generation (Generation of random events)**

-   Every hole generates a unique layout.
+**1. Procedural Course Generation & Physics (Generation of random events)** Every hole generates a unique layout.
 In `course.cpp`, we utilize `<cstdlib>` (`srand` and `rand()`) to procedurally generate the terrain.
-The fairway now varies smoothly in width between 5 and 12 characters wide using a sinusoidal model, and the centerline will include occasional dog-legs (bends in the course).
-Hazards such as sand traps (`S`) are placed randomly near the green, roughs (`#`) and trees (`^`) are placed along the edge of the fairway, and water hazards (`~`) are placed on the inside of dog-legs to increase challenge.
+The fairway varies smoothly in width using a sinusoidal model, and includes occasional dog-legs.
+Furthermore, the game features stochastic ball landing: the `generateBallLanding()` function calculates an elliptical "Landing Zone" based on your strength and accuracy, and randomly drops the ball within that geometry to simulate real-life uncontrollable factors.

-2. **Shop System and Course Generation (Data structures for storing data)**

-   Players can earn coins to permanently increase their stats.
-We use `struct` to package these states: `Player` Struct (in `player.h`) stores `coins`, `strength`, and `accuracy`.
-Similarly, the `Course` Struct (in `course.h`) packages the map data.
+**2. Shop System & Map Data (Data structures for storing data)** Players can earn coins to permanently increase their stats.
+We use `struct` to package these complex states: The `Player` struct stores `coins`, `strength`, and `accuracy`.
+Similarly, the `Course` struct encapsulates the map dimensions and uses a `std::set<std::pair<int, int>>` to store water hazards, allowing for fast, optimized penalty detection.

-3. **Adaptive Map Sizing (Dynamic memory management)**

-   The game grid is implemented using dynamic arrays via the `<vector>` library.
-When `generateCourse()` is called, the map dynamically resizes itself (`c.map.resize()`) based on the required dimensions for different Pars.
-The TUI renders a colored map and a landing-zone preview overlay before each shot; terrain and hazards are color-coded (including water in blue) for clarity.
+**3. Adaptive Map Sizing (Dynamic memory management)** The game grid is implemented using dynamic arrays via the `<vector>` library in the STL.
+When `generateCourse()` is called, the 2D map dynamically resizes itself (`c.map.resize()`) based on the required dimensions for different Pars.
+This ensures memory is efficiently allocated and prevents memory leaks without needing manual `new` or `delete` management.

-4. **Persistent Player Stats (File input/output)**
+**4. Persistent Player Stats (File input/output)**
 In `player.cpp`, we use `<fstream>` (`ifstream` and `ofstream`) to interact with a local file named `player.txt`.
-It saves the player's stats when the game ends and loads them when the game starts up again.
+It serializes and saves the player's attributes and coin balance when the game ends or a purchase is made, and loads them when the game starts up again to ensure no loss of progress.

-5. **Modular Game Design (Program codes in multiple files)**

-   The project is split across specialized files for maintainability: `menu.cpp` handles the menu, `game.cpp` and `shot.cpp` handle the main gameplay loop and landing-zone rendering, `course.cpp` generates the course, and `player.cpp` manages player data and saves.
+**5. Modular Game Design (Program codes in multiple files)** The project is decoupled into specialized files for high maintainability: `main.cpp` drives the logic, `menu.cpp` handles the TUI and shop, `game.cpp` manages the gameplay loop, `course.cpp` handles procedural generation and ANSI color rendering, `shot.cpp` calculates landing zone physics, and `player.cpp` manages file I/O.

-6. **Game Difficulty (Multiple Difficulty Levels)**

-   Before every round, the player chooses the difficulty of the generated course by selecting a par value:
+**6. Game Difficulty (Multiple Difficulty Levels)** Before every round, the player chooses the difficulty of the generated course by selecting a par value:

-- **Par 3:** Shortest and easiest course
+* **Par 3**: Shortest and easiest course.
-- **Par 4:** Medium length and balanced difficulty.
+* **Par 4**: Medium length and balanced difficulty.
-- **Par 5:** The longest and most challenging course, requiring multiple calculated shots to reach the green.
+* **Par 5**: The longest and most challenging course, requiring multiple calculated shots and avoiding numerous hazards to reach the green.

-Additional strategic elements:

-- The landing zone increases in size with shot strength, making the probability that the shot lands in the fairway lower, creating a risk-reward dynamic.
-- Sand traps (`S`) are placed around the green, and landing in them reduces the  strength you can use on your next shot.
-- Water hazards (`~`) are placed on the inside of dog-legs; landing in water incurs a 2-stroke penalty.

 ---